 We had a fabulous time working with Tow Law Millennium Primary School where the children researched the names on the local World War One Memorial, and analysed a range a historical evidence, to understand the impact that the conflict had on their local community.
 They visited Beamish Museum and took part in workshops with the DLI Museum.
 As a result of their work, the students produced a brilliant anthology of research, poetry and creative writing.
 With thanks to the National Heritage Lottery Fund for their support of this project.

-If you would like to work with us on one of our projects, please get in touch.
+If you would like to work with us on one of our programmes, please get in touch.

-Take a look at the fabulous anthologies that the children have produced as part of our Heritage projects.Click here to take a look
+Take a look at the fabulous anthologies that the children have produced as part of our Heritage Programme.Click here to take a look